<

-We do our best to maintain fair and equitable property assessments, but we don’t know all the details about your property.
+We do our best to maintain fair and equitable property assessments, but we don’t know every detail about your property.
 If you disagree with your property assessment we want you to know you have a right to appeal.

 For added convenience, the Jefferson County PVA requested and was granted an extended period for Jefferson County property owners to complete the first step of the appeal process: The Online Conference.
-The Jefferson County PVA Online Conferences will open at noon EDT on Friday April 25th and close at 4pm EDT on May 19th, 2025.
+The 2026 Jefferson County PVA Online Conferences will open at noon EDT on Friday April 24th and will close at 4pm EDT on May 18th, 2026.

-During that time, if you think your assessment does not represent the fair market value of your property as of January 1, 2025, by law, you have a right to appeal with the Jefferson County PVA by participating in the Online Conference process.
+During that time, if you think your assessment does not represent the fair market value of your property as of January 1, by law, you have a right to appeal with the Jefferson County PVA by participating in the Online Conference process.
+Property owners do not need to receive an assessment notice or revised value in order to file an appeal, you can appeal the current year’s assessment during each annual Online Conference appeal window.

 Online Conference, Documentation, and Appeals